penpot/penpot-docs/technical-guide/developer/backend.md

 ~/penpot/backend$ clojure -M:dev:tests
 ```

-Alternatively, you can run them from a REPL.
+Alternatively, you can run them from a shell.
 First start a REPL.

 ```bash
 ~/penpot/backend$ scripts/repl